minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 pro-environmental and anti-environmental, specifically fossil-fuel, campaign contributions have on the voting behavior of US Representatives on the topic of methane pollution safeguard related roll-call votes.
-Moreover, this paper contributes to the extensive academic literature on this topic, by analysing the effect of environemtally related campaign contributions on the representative's voting on methane pollution safeguards, a topic on which there are few studies.
+Moreover, this paper contributes to the extensive academic literature on this topic, by analyzing the effect of environmentally related campaign contributions on the representative's voting on methane pollution safeguards, a topic on which there are few studies.
-By using not only Stratmann's logit and probit models and aggregate election but also a linear probability model with time-related contribution, I am further extending this area of research.
+By using not only Stratmann's logit models and aggregate election but also a linear probability model with time-related contribution, I am further extending this area of research.
 This paper finds that campaign contributions shape how the representatives votes on this particular matter.
 Elected officials are more likely to vote in agreement with the individual and PAC's contributions, if these interest groups contribute within six months of the vote.

 Albeit including variables which track a representative's political ideology through roll-call votes (namely the DW-Nominate dimensions), and including